lukeocodes/mod-gpt/CONTRIBUTING.md

-# Contributing to mod-gpt
+# Contributing to Sentinel AI

-Thank you for considering contributing to mod-gpt!
+Thank you for considering contributing to Sentinel AI!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct